goccy/go-yaml/README.md

 # Features ( Goals )

-- Beautiful syntax or validation error notification
+- Pretty format for error notifacations
 - Support `Scanner` or `Lexer` or `Parser` as public API
 - Support `Anchor` and `Alias` to Marshaler
-- Reference to `Anchor` defined by the other file
+- Allow referencing elements declared in another file via anchors

 # Synopsis